25 Things You Need To Know About Red Light District Amsterdam

 18 | Undercover Police Officers Control The Streets

 In addition to visible police officers on the street, there are also undercover officers present in the Red Light District Amsterdam.
 They mainly focus on pickpockets and street dealers.
-The Red Light District is safe, but just like any other cities, there are also bad people out there.
+The Red Light District is safe, but just like other cities, there are also bad people out there.

 Tip: Leave your valuables in your accommodation and ignore street dealers.